Medicinal Chemistry Graduate Programs

 Medicinal chemistry is an interdisciplinary field at the interface of chemistry and biology.
 It approaches important biological and health-related problems through application of fundamental principles of organic chemistry, biochemistry, natural product chemistry, and molecular pharmacology.
 Graduates are expected to be thoroughly familiar with the chemistry of organic compounds, including their synthesis and biosynthesis, their reactivity, and their interactions with and alteration by living systems.
 Research is at the heart of the program, and the department’s research activities encompass many areas of modern medicinal chemistry.

-Currently, the department has 9 full-time faculty members, about 30 graduate students, more than 15 postdoctoral associates, numerous undergraduate researchers, and an outstanding technical staff.
-The department is recognized nationally and internationally, and most graduates have gone on to successful careers in the pharmaceutical industry and in academia.
-Medicinal chemistry faculty members are directors of one Center for Biomedical Research Excellence (COBRE) — Protein Structure and Function — as well as the Center for Chemical Methodologies and Library Development (CMLD) both funded by the National Institutes of Health.
+Currently, the department has 8 full-time faculty members, 10-15 graduate students on an average, about 10-15 postdoctoral associates, numerous undergraduate researchers, and an outstanding technical staff.
+The department is recognized nationally and internationally, and generally, our graduates pursue successful careers in the pharmaceutical industry and in academia.

 Graduate students are primarily admitted to the department to pursue the Ph.D. degree.
 The M.S. degree and postdoctoral training are also available.
 An applicant wishing to enter the graduate program must have earned a bachelor’s or master’s degree in pharmacy, medicinal chemistry, chemistry, biochemistry, or a closely related field, and must have completed 1 year of organic chemistry with laboratory (equivalent to CHEM 330, CHEM 331, CHEM 335, and CHEM 336).
 In all cases, general admission requirements must be met.